froboy/yusaopeny_docs/content/en/docs/user-documentation/content-types/alert.md

 ![Screen Shot 2020-03-24 at 10.07.11 PM|690x67](upload://4xCXyDaACMFdZrLgm2X88iV7AEY.png)

-Unlike most content types in Y USA Open Y, you don't use Alert to create pages.
+Unlike most content types in YMCA Website Services, you don't use Alert to create pages.
 Instead, Alerts display as a *rendered entity* or a section of content on other pages.

 Alerts also don't use paragraphs.
 By design, the layout of Alerts are rigid; however, text editor and the the color options listed below allow content editors some flexibility.